movabletype/mt-plugin-facebook-commenters/README.md

 ### Using the GreetFacebookCommenters Slug

-For backward compatability, please add this tag to your HTML `<head>` of your web site
+For backward compatibility, please add this tag to your HTML `<head>` of your web site

     <$mt:GreetFacebookCommenters$>